Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 Tier 1 Heroes

-As mentioned in Ana’s description, having a unique kit is is huge in Overwatch when it comes to being Tier 1.
+Having a unique kit is is huge in Overwatch when it comes to being Tier 1.
 Unlike characters like Soldier and McCree, who fill similar roles, Lucio’s amplified Speed Boost is unlike any other ability in the game, and its utility is simply unparalleled.
 Increased movement speed in an FPS game is an incredible advantage.
 Many players often think of it simply as a tool to get to the point on a KOTH map faster, but the ability to reposition an entire team in an instant is where he truly shines.
-Over the months, he’s received nerfs to both his heal rate and speed increase, but without a hero to directly overshadow him, he too looks to be in it for the long haul.
+The recent changes to Lucio, although being made to look like a tweak, ends ups being a nice buff to him since Lucio’s mobility and sustain from a 2nd healer always allows him to remain in the thick of battle.

 Reinhardt may be the most essential hero for any situation in Overwatch.
 While often not favored by the playerbase due to his often static playstyle and tendency to slow down the game, his damage-soaking and team-protecting ability is unmatched.
 Reinhardt sits with Lucio as the longest-standing must pick hero in the game.
 The 3 tank meta may be gone, but Reinhardt remains.
 In specific circumstances, an entire team composition can be built without requiring his shield, but most of the time it won’t be as effective as a comp starring our German dad.
 Bastion has always been known as a shield-shredder, and buffs making him picked significantly more often have some people thinking that Reinhardt is in a worse spot.
 While the shield damage is indeed massive, imagine what would happen if you didn’t have one to hide behind.
 D.Va may absorb Configuration: Sentry bullets more effectively, but she can’t bring the same utility to the table in every other situation.